 17. Rey finds Luke (Episode VII: The Force Awakens)

 The return of the Jedi.
 Luke Skywalker was The Force Awakens’ structuring absence: The tragedy that spurred his disappearance drove the story in the form of its architect, his former trainee Kylo Ren, while the map to his location was the MacGuffin for which both sides spent the film searching.
 But the moment itself outweighs it all.
 A hooded figure turns around, revealing himself to be the grizzled, wizened older self of the wide-eyed boy who was once the galaxy’s last hope.
 The film ends with Rey offering Luke his old lightsaber, and the old Jedi just standing there, unsure of whether to take it.
 A million miles from the triumphant endings of the first films in the two preceding trilogies, this is one of TFA’s few truly original and innovative moments.
 And the face of Mark Hamill, whose career was forever defined by his star turn in Star Wars nearly three decades earlier, speaks volumes about how whole generations grew up and grew old with the franchise, without his saying a single word.
+Whether or not you think the subsequent films lived up to this moment, in and of itself it’s grand stuff.

 16. Darth Vader attacks (Rogue One: A Star Wars Story)